Diesel-Net/kiwi-8/README.txt

 You can download them here:
 https://github.com/tomdaley92/Kiwi8/releases

-Most games are playable, however there are still some issues with a couple titles.
 No audio is implemented.
 A work in progress.

 The interpreter passes "SC Test.ch8" up to